KainosSoftwareLtd/dsit-legacy-risk-assessment-tool/README.md

 # Legacy IT Risk Assessment Tool

-A browser-based, single-page application for assessing UK government IT systems against the [CDDO Legacy IT Risk Assessment Framework](https://www.gov.uk/government/publications/guidance-on-the-legacy-it-risk-assessment-framework).
+A browser-based, single-page application for assessing UK government IT systems against the [Legacy IT Risk Assessment Framework](https://www.gov.uk/government/publications/guidance-on-the-legacy-it-risk-assessment-framework).
 Built using GOV.UK Frontend.

 ## What it does